 An EHCP plan is for children who require more support than is currently available within school through special educational needs support.
 EHCPs identify educational, health and social needs and set out the additional support to meet those needs.
 Children at this level have their plans initiated and ceased by the Local Authority, but reviewed and monitored by the school and parents at least annually (mid-term reviews are undertaken at the end of each academic term).
-At present, we have four children at St. Andrew’s Primary School who have an Education, Health and Care Plan.
+At present, we have five children at St. Andrew’s Primary School who have an Education, Health and Care Plan.
 These children have a very bespoke curriculum, individualised to themselves to meet their complex needs.
 At St. Andrew’s Primary School, we provide a range of intervention programmes in order to meet the needs of our children.

 For more detailed information see the Local Offer

 Details of Identification and Assessment of Pupils with SEN